rmingon/long-range-remote-lora-nrf-wifi-bluetooth/README.md

 ## Power Architecture
 ```
-Li-Po (3 V0 – 4 V2)
+Li-Po 2S
         │
         ├─ AMS1117-5 V ───► 5 V header / accessories
         │
         └─ AMS1117-3 V3 ──► ESP32, sensors, radios (on-board)
 ```
-The USB-C port supplies 5 V when plugged; if a battery is present it is **not charged** – add an external charger if required.
+The micro-USB port supplies 5 V when plugged; if a battery is present it is **not charged** – add an external charger if required.

 ---